Welcome to today's edition of the Rush 24-7 podcast.

 Will you stay until the election?

-Oh, I will stay until the beginning of the next term because I know it takes a while for people to get you know appointed and confirmed.
+Oh, I will stay until the beginning of the next term because I know it takes a while for people to get, you know, appointed and confirmed.

 Broads are calling the shots.

-Broad debate, broad's call of shots.
+Broad debate, broads call the shots.

 Mrs. Clinton hanging in there until the next confirmation.